ederks85/jakarta-ee-microprofile-workshop/README.md

 kubectl apply -f kubernetes/uber-jar-project.yml
 ```

+---
-Now the new version gets deployed.
+**Note:** now the new version gets deployed.
 While deploying, the old versions are used to serve requests.
 When a new version is up, an old version is terminated and will not receive any traffic anymore.
 In this situation, 1 new and 1 old pod are running.
 This means that some requests will be served by a new version and some by an old version.
 Then the second new version will be started up.
 When this new pod is ready, then the last old pod will be terminated and will not receive requests anymore.
 Now 2 new pods are running that serve all the request.
 You should only see the new version of the uber-jar-project when you refresh your screen (white background color in the table).

+---